Doesn’t everybody want to be pampered? Especially Breakfast in bed.

 Seriously, look at how perfect those eggs are.

 Baby girl touched my heart, needless to say.
 Daughters rock.
 Keep that in mind, people!!
 You can touch your mom’s hearts by a simple gesture.
 Get her some pretty flowers from the guy on the side of the road or Publix, make her some eggs and kiss her on the cheek.
 Tell her you love her.
-Tell her you appreciate her.
+Tell her how much you appreciate her.
 Hell, tell her you’re sorry for being an asshole last week when you threw your entire wardrobe into the dirty laundry because you didn’t want to clean your room and that made it easier on you.
 And you knew she would wash all of it.

 Anyway, I’ll be highlighting breakfast/brunch in bed for Southern Holiday Life in the spring issue, mainly focusing on Mother’s Day.
 So….since I’m giving you plenty of notice, don’t let mom down this year.
 Everybody needs to experience being brought breakfast in bed at least once in their life – so kids, give mom that experience.